 Non-compliance with the accessibility regulations:

-• Some of our content cannot be presented in different ways without losing information or structure.
+Some of our content cannot be presented in different ways without losing information or structure.
 This partially fails WCAG 2.1 success criterion 1.3.1 (Info and Relationships).
-We plan to fix this by December 2022 at the latest.
-When we publish and present new content we’ll make sure it meets accessibility standards.
+When we publish and present new content we’ll ensure it meets accessibility standards wherever possible.

 Content that’s not within the scope of the accessibility regulations:

-• Not all content is accessible when using our mapping features, yet maps are essential to providing our service.
+Not all content is accessible when using our mapping features, yet maps are essential to providing our service.

 What we’re doing to improve accessibility